One question that never goes away in the mom community is “What the heck do I need to pack in my hospital bag?”

 When I had Blaire, we packed SO many things, yet still forgot the important stuff… like Jason’s glasses to wear at night when his contacts were out, my shampoo and conditioner, deodorant, my nursing pillow, comfy pants and so many other random things that I realized I wanted.
 Blaire was a C Section (you can read her birth story here) so we were there Tuesday morning, first thing, through Friday afternoon.
 Luckily Jason was able to run home every day to grab the things we realized we forgot, but knowing we were more prepared with Ben was such a relief!

 The most important thing is to pack the items you’ll need for YOU to be comfortable.
 Items absolutely necessary for the baby will be supplied by the hospital.
 Diapers, wipes, bathing supplies, a onesie, a hat, swaddle blankets and formula are all readily accessible.
 The things you’ll want for yourself are not so readily available.
 Don’t worry, this hospital bag checklist covers everything you’ll need for mama, daddy and baby.

 - deodorant: One thing that was horrible for me both times I was postpartum was my sweating.
 Seriously.
 I felt like I was so gross and sweaty all the time.
 Thank God for Degree UltraClear Black+White Pure Clean Dry Spray Antiperspirant Deodorant.
-It goes on instantly dry for a cleaner feel, up to 48-hour protection against wetness and odor, and Motion-Sense Technology releases bursts of extra protection whenever you move.
+It goes on instantly dry for a cleaner feel, up to 48-hour protection against wetness and odor and Motion-Sense Technology releases bursts of extra protection whenever you move.
 (MUST HAVE postpartum because you’re basically always moving.)
-Save on Degree Ultraclear Spray Deodorant.

 - make up remover wipes